Pine Grove, Norfolk County, Ontario: Climate

 The winter of 1975 was the only unusually mild winter in the region from 1897 to 1977.
 From the late 1990s onwards, winters became more mild due to changes in climate brought on by global warming.
 Pine Grove traditionally belongs to the humid continental climate zone, even with the recent mild winters and warmer dry summers.
 As in all communities, towns and cities throughout the world, global warming due to human industrial activity has drastically altered the climate of Pine Grove over the decades.

 The warmest summers that Pine Grover has witnessed occurred in 1998, 2003, 2005, 2006, 2007, 2009 (with the exception of the month of July), 2010, 2012, 2013, 2014, 2015 and 2016.

-Should the sea levels rise by 60 m, Pine Grover is not located close enough to salt water to be affected directly by flooding.
+Should the sea levels rise by 60 m, Pine Grove is not located close enough to salt water to be affected directly by flooding.
 However, it would suffer indirectly from droughts due to the displacement of available freshwater resources and would have to rely on desalinated salt water piped in from hundreds of miles away.
 Many major cities near salt water already pipe in their water from freshwater sources hundreds of miles away like Los Angeles; which is located in the middle of a desert.